 Not installing OnlineDiag removes protections against hardware failures that diagnostics provide.
 Without the tools, it is much harder to troubleshoot and fix problems if a hardware failure occurs.

-To ensure the reliability of your computer system, HP highly recommends installing the OnlineDiag bundle with HP-UX 11i v1.
-With a media install, the OnlineDiag bundle is default installed with any HP-UX 11i Operating Environment.
+With a media install, the OnlineDiag bundle is installed by default with any HP-UX 11i Operating Environment.

 The tools in OnlineDiag: